CesarePeli/Math_Physics_Logic/university/physics/thermodynamics/gibbs-incompressible.md

 ## Notes

-- The result shows that $\Delta G$ for liquids and solids is **linear in pressure**, since they are almost incompressible.
+- The calculation shows that for liquids, $\Delta G$ is proportional to the pressure change.
+- Even a large increase in pressure (from 1 bar to 100 bar) only changes $\Delta G$ by **a few kJ** because the molar volume is small.
-- For gases, the relation is logarithmic instead:
+- For gases, the relation is instead:
   $$
   G = G^\circ + RT \ln \frac{p}{p^\circ}
   $$
-- This distinction is crucial in chemical thermodynamics: pressure effects on liquids are usually negligible compared to gases.
+  which grows logarithmically with $p$.
+- This distinction explains why **pressure strongly influences gas equilibria**, but has only minor effects on liquid or solid phases.

 </div>